alexpearce/home/_posts/tips/2012-10-28-merging-root-ntuples.md

 hadd Target path: ntuple.root:/GetIntegratedLuminosity
 {% endhighlight %}

-This can will take some time if you're merging lots of data (it took me around 40 minutes to merge 120 ntuples with a total size of 20GB).
+This can will take some time if you’re merging lots of data (it took me around 40 minutes to merge 120 ntuples with a total size of 20GB).

 A Nicer Way
 -----------

-If you're using a bash-like shell (`bash`, `zsh`), then there is an even nicer way of doing things:
+If you’re using a bash-like shell (`bash`, `zsh`), then there is an even nicer way of doing things:

 {% highlight bash %}
 $ hadd ntuple.root ntuple.{0..2}.root
 {% endhighlight %}

 The `{0..2}` part is expanded by the shell to `ntuple.0.root ntuple.1.root ntuple.2.root`.
-If you're not a regular bash/zsh user, you can still take advantage of the feature by executing
+If you’re not a regular bash/zsh user, you can still take advantage of the feature by executing

 {% highlight bash %}
 $ bash